People Who Always Seek Validation Typically Have These 12 Insecurities

 7. Fear of Being Forgotten or Overlooked

 Some people are driven by a fear of insignificance.
-They worry that if they don’t make themselves constantly known, they will be forgotten or overlooked.
+They worry that if they don’t make themselves constantly known, they’ll be forgotten or fade into the background.
 This can lead to a pattern of behavior where they’re always trying to grab the spotlight or make an impression to feel seen and remembered.
 They’re often the ones who share every accomplishment on social media or bring up their achievements in conversation, looking for that validation to counter their fear of being invisible.

 Insecurities about professional capabilities can prompt an incessant need for validation at work.
 People may seek constant feedback or become overly concerned with their performance reviews.
 They might also compare their career progress to that of their colleagues, creating a sense of competition and a drive to outperform others to gain recognition and affirmation of their professional worth.